OCA99/Physics-Apolo/README.md

 ## Description

 We are three 2nd year students at CITM University in Barcelona studiying videogame development.
-We were asked to develop a space game emulating the Apollo Mision:The objective is to launch a spaceship from earth, land safely on the moon and return to the earth without any problem.
+We were asked to develop a space game emulating the Apollo Mision: The objective is to launch a spaceship from earth, land safely on the moon and return to the earth without any problem.
 We decided to give it our little touch so we added some extra features!

 We used SDL libraries to achieve this.